 Wrangell’s Health Fair is coming up Saturday at the Nolan Center, and its format has changed since last year.

 The Southeast Alaska Watershed Coalition has a plan in the works to keep wetland mitigation funds closer to home, and the group is asking Southeast communities to submit ideas for wetland and stream improvements.

 The Wrangell School Board met with the Wrangell Borough Assembly last week to discuss the school district’s budget for the upcoming fiscal year and the potential shortfall it is facing from a loss of state and federal funding.

 A power agency that supplies electricity to three Southeast communities is moving forward with plans to expand its hydro storage capacity by selling bonds.

 The Wrangell Medical Center is slowly recovering from a financial crisis that became apparent at the end of last year, but its financial problems aren’t over yet.
 That’s what Wrangell Medical Center CEO Marla Sanger told the hospital’s board of directors and the Borough Assembly this week.

 A Nevada man was found dead this week at a logging site 12 miles west of Wrangell.
 Alaska State Troopers say the cause of death is unknown.

-The Wrangell Borough Assembly gave first-round approval Tuesday to an ordinance banning the public consumption of marijuana.
-But assembly members disagreed on the timing and language of the measure.
+The Wrangell Borough Assembly voted unanimously Tuesday to adopt an ordinance banning the public consumption of marijuana in the borough.